Takaya-Yamazato/owc2023/src/pages/blog/2023-03-22-Submission-deadline-is-April-15.md

 tags:
   - OWC’23
   - IEEE ISCC 2023
-  - Paper submission deadline is April 15, 2023
+  - Paper submission deadline extended to May 7, 2023
 ---

-The submission deadline is on April 15, 2023.
+The submission deadline has been extended to May 7, 2023.
 We highly welcome your valuable work.

-- Paper submission: April 15, 2023
+- Paper submission: <s> April 15, 2023</s> May 7, 2023
 - Notification of acceptance: May 22, 2023
 - Camera-ready: May 30, 2023 (firm)